Glenn Medeiros: Music career

 In 1986, at the age of 16, Medeiros won Brown Bags to Stardom, a local radio talent contest at KIKI radio in his hometown of Honolulu, when he performed a cover version of George Benson's "Nothing's Gonna Change My Love for You" which was subsequently produced into an album by a small local independent label.
-Jay Stone, the program director, produced the song, which by January 1987, had hit No. 2 for four weeks, then the airplay spread with other stations having Top 5 success with the song and by June 1987 the song had become a national hit with it reaching No. 3 on Billboard's Adult Contemporary chart.
-Later, a worldwide hit, it reached No. 12 on the Billboard Hot 100 and spent four weeks at No. 1 on the UK Singles Chart in July 1988.
-The single was certified Gold by the British Phonographic Industry (BPI).
+Jay Stone, the program director, produced the song, which by January 1987 had hit No. 2 for four weeks, then the airplay spread with other stations having Top 5 success with the song and by June 1987 the song had become a national hit with it reaching No. 3 on Billboard's Adult Contemporary chart.

+"Nothing's Gonna Change My Love for You" went on to peak at number 12 on the Billboard Hot 100.
+Outside of the United States, Medeiros's version of "Nothing's Gonna Change My Love for You" topped the charts in several countries, including Canada, France, Ireland, the Netherlands, and the United Kingdom.
+In the latter country, "Nothing's Gonna Change My Love for You" spent four weeks at the top of the UK Singles Chart throughout July 1988 to become Britain's sixth biggest-selling song of 1988 – and second biggest-selling song of 1988 by an American artist behind "I Think We're Alone Now" by Tiffany.
+The song was certified Gold by the British Phonographic Industry (BPI).
 Medeiros released his debut album Glenn Medeiros in May 1987.

 In 1988, he recorded the single "Un Roman d'amitié (Friend You Give Me a Reason)" with French artist Elsa Lunghini along with song "Love Always Finds a Reason", written by Diane Warren.
 "Un Roman d'amitié" achieved success in France where it debuted at No. 8 on the chart edition of 23 July 1988 and reached No. 2 two weeks later, being blocked at this position for weeks by the summer hit "Nuit de folie" by Début de Soirée; it then managed to top the chart for six weeks.
 "Un Roman d'amitié" was also featured in the self-titled Elsa which was certified double platinum by the SNEP for more than 600,000 sales in France.

 The song was included on Medeiros's second album, Not Me, which was released in September 1988 and certified Gold in both France and Spain.
 The duet was also re-recorded in English as "Love Always Finds a Reason" with Ria Brieffies (of Dolly Dots); this version reached the Dutch Top 20 (No. 12).
 Two more singles were released to promote the album, each with a promotional music video.
 The first, "Long and Lasting Love", peaked at No. 68 on the Billboard Hot 100 before the album's release and the second single, "Never Get Enough of You", followed in early-1989.
-In 1989, Medeiros recorded "Under Any Moon" with The Jets, which was included on the soundtrack of The Karate Kid Part III in which he made a cameo appearance.